SNAP Benefits in Delaware: How to Apply and Qualify

 Eligibility Criteria for SNAP in Delaware

-• Income Limits: Most households must have a gross monthly income at or below 200% of the Federal Poverty Level and also pass a net income test.
+• Income Limits: Your household's gross income must generally be at or below 200% of the Federal Poverty Level, and you must also pass a net income test.

-• Residency Requirements: You must live in Delaware to apply for and receive benefits in the state.
+• Residency Requirements: You must be a resident of Delaware to apply for and receive benefits.

-• Work Requirements: Most adults aged 16-59 must register for work, and specific rules apply to able-bodied adults without dependents.
+• Work Requirements: Most adults must register for work and accept suitable employment, with specific rules applying to able-bodied adults without dependents.

 Download Benny app to save on groceries